umd-lib/reciprocal-borrowing-dev-env/README.md

 $ docker image rm reciprocal-borrowing-dev-env-shib-idp
 ```

-#### ldap.properties

 #### idp/config/shib-idp/conf/access-control.xml

-This file was constructed from the “conf/access-control.xml” file in the stock
-Docker image (when it runs for the first time), with the “AccessByAdminUser”
-stanza uncommented, and the “customuser” added.

-Also, the IP Address CIDR '0.0.0.0/0' was added to the "AccessByIPAddress"
+The IP Address CIDR '0.0.0.0/0' was added to the "AccessByIPAddress"
-stanza, to allow connections from any IP address.
+stanza, to allow connections from any IPv4 address.

+#### idp/config/shib-idp/conf/attribute-filter.xml

+Added a "reciprocal_borrowing_filter" AttributeFilterPolicy that only releases
+the "eduPersonEntitlement" attribute for the "is_eligible" user.

 #### idp/config/shib-idp/conf/attribute-resolver.xml

-Modified to supply "eduPersonEntitlement" and "eduPersonScopedAffiliation"
+Modified to supply "eduPersonEntitlement" attribute as a static attribute,
-attributes as static attributes, instead of from LDAP.
+instead of from LDAP.

+An "eduPersonEntitlement" attribute with a value of
+`https://borrow.btaa.org/reciprocalborrower` indicates that a user is eligible
+to borrow.

+The "reciprocal_borrowing_filter" AttributeFilterPolicy in
+"idp/config/shib-idp/conf/attribute-filter.xml" only releases the attribute for
+the "is_eligible" user.

 #### idp/config/shib-idp/metadata/idp-metadata.xml

 Modified the IDP service endpoints to use port 1443.

+#### idp/config/shib-idp/conf/ldap.properties

+Modified to support connecting to the OpenLDAP container, and to reflect the
+user attributes produced by LDAP.

 #### idp/config/shib-idp/conf/metadata-providers.xml